 Mindfulness of the Breath ……

-Here you can try and exercise that will talk you through the four stage mindfulness model that was used to inform all the sewing practices in the Weaving a New Story project.
+Here you can try an exercise that will walk you through the four stage mindfulness model that was used to inform the sewing practices in the Weaving a New Story project.
 If you are not standing in front of the amazing Exhibition at Guy’s Hospital Atrium 1 right now, please go and check it out!
 The Atrium is open to the public.

 You can read more about this model in Dr.Tamara Russell new book #whatismindfulness.

 Try a mindfulness of the breath exercise here.

 Try this short Alert/Relaxed Body in Mind Meditation here